MariusAAROS/responsible-ai-datascience-ipParis.github.io/content/blog/RegMixup.md

 | mixup    | 0.698558 |   0.7558 | 0.338540 | 0.014760 | 0.709190 |
 | regmixup | 0.702599 |   0.7614 | 0.327945 | 0.008439 | 0.687550 |

 Here the results are much more unequivocal.
 As the severity factor increases, the baseline model drops in accuracy and entropy, mixup also drops in accuracy but increases in entropy and regmixup increases in accuracy and entropy.
-Here, the regmixup has the higher entropy as the model has higher entropy for OOD samples which are more frequent at this corruption level.
+Here, regmixup has the higher entropy as the model has higher entropy for OOD samples which are more frequent at this corruption level.
+Mixup shows a greater delta increase in entropy due to its higher predictive entropy tendency whether or not samples are OOD or ID.
 Consequently, regmixup is more confident and accurate than the mixup model eventhough mixup is not fully underperforming.

 ### 4. Conclusion